-To demonstrate the utility of this dataset, we consider two recent large language models (LLMs), i.e., Llama-3-70B and GPT-4, and compare their water consumption for inference in African countries with that in the U.S. and globally.
-Our results for 11 representative African countries show that writing a 10-page report using Llama-3-70B could consume around 0.7 liters of water while the water consumption by GPT-4 for the same task may go up to nearly 60 liters of water.
+To demonstrate the utility of this dataset, we estimate the water consumption of two recent large language models (LLMs), i.e., Llama-3-70B and GPT-4, across 11 selected African countries and compare their AI inference water consumption with that in the U.S. and globally.
+We also illustrate how these estimates compare to water scarcity in various countries.

-Interestingly, our results also suggest that 8 out of the 11 selected African countries (including South Africa and Egypt) have a lower water consumption than the global average for performing the same task.
-This is due in part to a less water-intensive fuel mix for electricity generation in these countries.
-Additionally, some countries such as Morocco are even less water-consuming than the U.S. Nonetheless, the actual impacts of running AI model inferences on local water resources in these countries are still significant in light of the high water stress levels in African countries.
-On the other hand, for the same task, some countries such as Namibia are more water-consuming than the global average.
-Further compounded by the enduring regional water stress, the higher water consumption may prompt more attention when deploying AI services in these countries.
+These insights can be important for policy development, data center site selection,\textbf{ }and infrastructure planning.
+By making our dataset publicly available, we aim to inform sustainable AI deployment strategies that align with Africa’s unique environmental and resource constraints.